Mivexia/mivexia-object-shows-stremio/README.md

 I'm still adding episodes and polishing things, so expect more updates and shows over time.

+Some shows may also have issues due to how Stremio handles episode numbering (for example, episodes getting mixed up).
+So don't be surprised if your favorite show isn't available yet or has a few quirks.

 ## Install

 Paste this into Stremio: